We are not accepting Worker applications at this time

 Do I need to be a Christian to Apply?

 Workers of all faiths and traditions are welcome at Romero House.
-We simply ask that all workers commitment to participating in the rituals that root us while we engage in demanding work, primarily in the form of morning prayer and monthly liturgies.
-It is important to be fully present to this aspect of life together, even if it is something that is new and unfamiliar to workers.
-So we don’t want to downplay that aspect.
+We do ask that Workers commit to participating in the rituals that root us while we engage in demanding work, primarily in the form of regular prayer and monthly liturgies.
+Our prayer is rooted in a Christian tradition and open to a wider spirituality.
+Monthly liturgies are in the Catholic tradition.

-At at the same time, we encourage workers to share their own traditions and sense of spirituality in our morning prayer times — it makes our reflection richer.
-We have had workers who are Jewish, Muslim, Hindu, Agnostic and Atheist.
+At the same time, we encourage Workers to share their own traditions and sense of spirituality.
+We have had Workers who are Jewish, Muslim, Hindu, Agnostic and Atheist.
 We are not out to convert anyone or ask anyone to pretend they are something they are not.
-And we are have a very strict non-proselytization policy when it comes to interacting with Romero House residents.
+It is also important to note that we have a strict non-proselytization policy when it comes to interacting with Romero House residents; that is, we do not try to convert any refugees to a different religion.

 - Cell phone costs up to $50/month

-- Plenty of free tickets to cultural and sporting events to attend with Romero House families
+- Free tickets to cultural and sporting events to attend with Romero House families

 - Access to a personal mentor or spiritual director